LASER3284/2023-Robot-Code/README.md

 * Emma Weiss

 ## TODO
-* Fix Wrist movement (SysId?)
+* Do more auto testing
-* Test Cubert `HasElement` implement for consistency
+    * 2.5pc
-* Make sure Wrist-Intake direction is correct
+    * Balance on actual charge station